ilmanzo/crystal_talk_gdg/crystal.md

 <!-- _footer: "from *Refactoring: Improving the Design of Existing Code, 1999.*" -->

 ---
-## Clean Code focuses on problem, not on solution

-*"Clean Code tells a story of the problem it solves.
+*"**Clean Code** tells a story of the problem it solves.
 If your namings contain a lot of technical jargon, then it’s probably focusing on HOW.
+Clean Code focuses on WHAT."*

+#### Clean Code focuses on problem, not on solution

+from "[Craft Better Software](https://craftbettersoftware.com/)" by Daniel Moka

+---

-Clean Code focuses on WHAT.
-Technical names such as DTOs, flags, and records are all related to specific solutions on the computer.
+*"Technical names such as DTOs, flags, and records are all related to specific solutions on the computer.
 They are code smells telling that your code focuses on a solution space.
 Instead, you should write code that speaks about the problem."*

-from "[Craft Better Software](https://craftbettersoftware.com/)" by Daniel Moka

 ---
 ##